WILD SALMON PATTIES

 Salmon patties are not only rich and satisfying, they are also inexpensive when using canned salmon, and a great source of protein, Omega-3 and calcium.
 In addition, they make an ideal pantry meal when you haven’t had time to grocery shop or plan dinner.
-One protein serving is one patties.
+There are four servings in this recipe.
+One protein serving for one meal equals one patty.

 Place salmon in a bowl, breaking up with a fork.
 Remove skin and larger bones, if desired, but it’s safe to leave them in.
 They are a great source of calcium.

 Add remaining ingredients, except oil, and gently mix until combined.
 Form into four patties with your hands and place on a flat plate.
 Refrigerate, covered, for at least 30 minutes or overnight to set.